 Are all paints the same?

-As specialists in lime and chalk and mineral products we understand the limitations of these historically used products.
+As specialists in lime and chalk and mineral products, we understand the limitations of these historically used products.
 We have taken a true chalk base and added high quality binders to make it durable and functional on almost any surface.
-We will never compromise on quality and as such we have a creamy smooth thick and creamy paint which covers beautifully and a little goes a really long way!
+We will never compromise on quality and as such we have a smooth, thick and creamy paint which covers beautifully and a little goes a really long way!

 Is your paint organic?